Kingdom of Galicia–Volhynia: Reign of Roman the Great (1199–1205)

-Volhynia and Galicia had originally been two separate principalities, assigned on a rotating basis to younger members of the Kievan dynasty.
-The line of Prince Roman the Great of Volodymyr had held the principality of Volhynia, while the line of Yaroslav Osmomysl held the Principality of Halych (later adopted as Galicia).
-Galicia–Volhynia was created following the death in 1198 or 1199 (and without a recognized heir in the paternal line) of the last Prince of Galicia, Vladimir II Yaroslavich; Roman acquired the Principality of Galicia and united his lands into one state.
-He did so upon the invitation of the boyars of Galician boyars, who expected that Roman would be an "absentee" Volhynian prince ruling from afar, so that they could increase their own power.
+Galicia–Volhynia was created following the death in 1198 or 1199 (and without a recognized heir in the paternal line) of the last Prince of Galicia, Vladimir II Yaroslavich.
+Roman acquired the Principality of Galicia and united his lands into one state.
+He did so upon the invitation of the Galician boyars, who expected that Roman would be an "absentee" Volhynian prince ruling from afar so that they could increase their own power.
 On the contrary, Roman curbed their power, expelled any boyar who opposed him, and increased the influence of the urban and rural populace.

 In Roman's time Galicia–Volhynia's principal cities were Halych and Volodymyr.
 Roman was allied with Poland, signed a peace treaty with Hungary and developed diplomatic relations with the Byzantine Empire.
-The Grand Prince of Kyiv Rurik Rostislavich (Rurik II) forged a coalition of Rus' princes and attacked Galicia-Volhynia, but Roman defeated them and captured Kyiv in 1200.
-However, because the old capital of Kyivan Rus' was no longer a strong power centre by that time, Roman kept the prosperous Halych as his capital and appointed subordinates to administer Kyiv in his name.
+The grand prince of Kiev, Rurik Rostislavich (Rurik II), forged a coalition of Rus' princes and attacked Galicia-Volhynia, but Roman defeated them and captured Kiev in 1200.
+However, because the old capital of Kievan Rus' was no longer a strong power centre by that time, Roman kept the prosperous Halych as his capital and appointed subordinates to administer Kiev in his name.
 He then mounted two successful campaigns against the Cumans, in 1201–2 and 1203–4.
 In 1203 Roman also extended his rule to the Principality of Pereyaslavl.
-During his absence, Rurik II retook and heavily sacked Kyiv in 1203 with the help of Polovtsians and Chernihivians.
-In 1204 Roman recaptured Kyiv once more, marking the height of his reign: he briefly became the most powerful of the Rus' princes.
+During his absence, Rurik II retook and heavily sacked Kiev in 1203 with the help of Polovtsians and Chernihivians.
+In 1204 Roman recaptured Kiev once more, marking the height of his reign: he briefly became the most powerful of the Rus' princes.
 He married the niece of the Byzantine emperor Alexios III, for whom Galicia was the main military ally against the Cumans.
 The relation with Byzantium helped to stabilize Galicia's relations with the Rus' population of the Lower Dniester and the Lower Danube.